eelcoj/stimulus-form-utilities/README.md

 # Stimulus form utilities
-A set of small form utility helpers.
+A set of small form utility helpers:

+- characters count
+- auto-resize heighy of a textarea
+- copy to clipboard
+- cmd-/ctrl + enter to submit form

 ## Install